 - A supplemental enrollment information sheet

 - A fee agreement

 - Nutrition requirements and meal planning sheets

 - DECA screening

-- Goal setting Form

-- Automatic payment form
+- Automatic payment form (optional)

-- Information about health screenings

 - WOW Family needs survey

 All children must be registered in advance and must comply with the state regulations regarding physical examinations and immunizations.
 When the enrollment forms are completed and returned, and the non-refundable registration fee in the amount of \$50.00 is paid, a starting date will be scheduled.